-Before we dive in, it’s important to understand what we mean by “high-risk” industry.
+Before we dive into the value of multi-factor authentication for certain use cases, it’s important to understand what we mean by “high-risk” industries.

 In the context of this article, a high-risk industry is one that is commonly targeted by cybercriminals and hackers aiming to steal personal information, sensitive data, or intellectual property.
 These industries handle large volumes of personal data including financial information, making them ideal targets for hackers.